Divorce and Bankruptcy in Maryland

 What to Consider About Divorce and Bankruptcy

 It might make sense to file joint bankruptcy even though you’re getting divorced.
-In other cases, it may be better to simply wait until the separation divorce is finalized to file for bankruptcy.
+In other cases, it may be better to simply wait until the divorce is finalized to file for bankruptcy.
 Timing is everything.

 Here are some key points to remember: